J-DubApps/get-chat-cmd/README.md

 ## Disclaimer

-The functions provided in this repository are intended to assist in generating PowerShell commands through AI models.
-Users are responsible for reviewing and understanding the commands generated before execution.
-The author assumes no liability for unintended consequences resulting from the use or misuse of these functions, including but not limited to inaccurate prompts leading to undesired command outputs.
-Additionally, the author is not responsible for any API usage charges incurred while using these functions.
-Users should monitor their API usage to avoid unexpected costs.
+The functions provided in this repository are intended to assist in generating PowerShell commands through AI models. **Users are responsible for reviewing and understanding the commands generated *before* execution**. **The author assumes no liability for unintended consequences resulting from the use or misuse of these functions, including but not limited to inaccurate prompts leading to undesired command outputs**. **Additionally, the author is not responsible for any API usage charges incurred while using these functions**. **Users should monitor their API usage to avoid unexpected costs**.

 ## License